slott56/slott56.github.io/Pelican/content/blog/2008/01/2008_01_03-is_this_software_worlds_equivalent_of_the_perpetual_motion_machine.rst

 Then we develop the program, using the post-condition as a formal statement of the goal.
-It's hard to emphasize that textbook formal methods demonstrate that we can do :emphasis:`anything`.
+It's hard to emphasize that textbook formal methods demonstrate that we can do *anything*.
 Practically, we have some pretty specific requirements that constrain the space in which we're working.
 We're not going to flail at random; we're going to take the minimal number of steps to eke out our victory.